MaxiTeddy/3-Column-Preview-Card/README.md

 }
 ```

-If you want more help with writing markdown, we'd recommend checking out [Animated Buttons](https://www.w3schools.com/howto/howto_css_animate_buttons.asp) to learn more.
+If you want more help with with buttons, I recommend checking out [Animated Buttons](https://www.w3schools.com/howto/howto_css_animate_buttons.asp) to learn more.

 ### Continued development